321david123/a0/README.md

 **Challenge:** Build a web experience that turns Git diffs into live, dual-tone release notes.
 **Time-box:** 24 hours from first commit / fork.
+*Just hover over the preferred one and click generate notes!*
 ---

 ## Overview